treosh/web-vitals-reporter/README.md

 > A tiny (800 B) utility to simplify [web vitals](https://github.com/GoogleChrome/web-vitals) reporting.

-The [web-vitals](https://github.com/GoogleChrome/web-vitals) is a small and powerful library to accurately measure [Web Vitals](https://web.dev/vitals/) (essential metrics for a healthy site).
+The [web-vitals](https://github.com/GoogleChrome/web-vitals) is a small and powerful library that helps to accurately measure [Web Vitals](https://web.dev/vitals/) (essential metrics for a healthy site).
 It has no opinion on how to report data from the field to analytics.
 The `web-vitals-reporter` makes collecting Web Vitals as simple, as sending one `POST` request.

 **Features**: